Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Consider including responses to the following items below.
 (If you use a photo from microcosmos instead of your own photo make sure to refrence the source).

-A. What question or what range of questions did you ask?
+- What question or what range of questions did you ask?
-B. What did you see / find as a result?
+- What did you see / find as a result?
-C. A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
+- A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
-D. Your concluding thoughts or open questions.
+- Your concluding thoughts or open questions.

 **Q.2.b.Welcome Makers!**